To read this book systematically (either online or in print), read the Foresign first, and Chapters 1 through 19 in that order.

 Turning Signs is an essay about life, the universe and everything that means something.
-It's also an interlinked network of thoughts and observations about such things, written or transcribed by the author or by anyone else who cares to contribute their ideas.
+It's also an interlinked network of thoughts and observations about such things, written or quoted by the author (or anyone else who cares to contribute by posting comments to the blog).

-The essay part (or Obverse side) of Turning Signs was completed in September 2015 and is now available as a printed book.
+The essay part (or Obverse side) of Turning Signs was completed in September 2015 and later printed as a paperback book.
 It took 15 years of research and revision, and 70 years of a human life, to reach that state of completion.
 It serves as a stable context for the other (Reverse) side of Turning Signs, which is incomplete and open-ended (rather like life itself).
-This consists of current thoughtnotes appearing daily on the author's blog, along with comments and questions by other readers and writers.
+This consists of current thoughtnotes appearing on the author's blog, along with comments and questions by other readers and writers.
 These thoughtnotes are also collected into rePatches, listed above next to the Chapters they correspond to, and named according to their content.

-All readers are invited to post comments or questions on the Turning Signs blog or e-mail me privately by using the Contact Me button on the sidebar.
+All readers are invited to post comments or questions on the Turning Signs blog or email me privately.

 Getting back to my ‘sources,’ only those published are included in my reference list and on my Sourcenet page (see link below).
 But of course i owe much of my thinking to conversations (mostly by email) with many others, only a few of whom i can acknowledge here.
 I will start with those who were most involved in the final stages of thinking through the Obverse side, and work backwards from there.